JohnSL/3DR-Simple-Delta-Printer/README.md

 Current Status
 --------------
 This is very much a work in progress.
+The SolidWorks files are built with version 2011, and represent a work in progress.
+The original STL files I checked in are what I've built so far.

 You can follow me in two places:

 My Blog: http://trains.socha.com
 RepRap Forums: http://forums.reprap.org/read.php?178,244826